 - Vomit in blood or vomit resembling coffee grounds

 Patients who take Eliquis may have a higher risk of bleeding if they take other medications such as aspirin or aspirin-containing products, nonsteroidal anti-inflammatory drugs, warfarin, medicines containing heparin, selective serotonin uptake inhibitors or serotonin norepinephrine reuptake inhibitors, and other medicines used to prevent or treat blood clots.

 Other dangers and serious bleeding risks related to the use of Eliquis may include:

 - Bleeding of the brain

 - Uncontrolled bleeding

-- Intestinal bleeding
+- Intestinal bleeding and GI bleed

 - Deep vein thrombosis